isaacs/path-scurry/README.md

 Path object representing the current working directory for the PathWalker.

-#### `pw.cwdString`

-String path of the fully resolved current working directory for the PathWalker.

 #### `pw.resolve(...paths: string[])`

 Caching `path.resolve()`.

 Significantly faster than `path.resolve()` if called repeatedly with the same paths.
 Significantly slower otherwise, as it builds out the cached Path entries.

 To get a `Path` object resolved from the `PathWalker`, use `pw.cwd.resolve(path)`.
 Note that `Path.resolve` only takes a single string argument, not multiple.

 #### `pw.basename(path: string | Path): string`